 2.2 Expectations of the Board of Directors

-The Board’s role is to provide direction and leadership, to respond to direction from its membership, to encourage communication to and among its members, and to elicit and encourage the contribution of all PRAMP Committee Board and members.
-The Board makes clear distinction between its governing role and that of policy implementation and administrative functions as fulfilled by contractors and committees.
+The Board of Directors’ role is to provide direction and leadership, to respond to direction from its membership, to encourage communication to and among its members, and to elicit and encourage the contribution of all PRAMP Board and members.
+The Board makes clear distinction between its governing role and that of policy implementation and administrative functions as fulfilled by Contractors and Committees.

 All Board Directors: